Skip to main content

 4. Normalization: Provider-specific payload is converted to a standard inbound message format.

-6. Thread creation: Thread key computed from account, channel, and optional thread ID.
+7. Thread creation: Thread key computed from account, channel, and optional thread ID.
 Existing thread matched or new thread created.
+Provider metadata stored for outbound delivery.

-7. Job creation: Job created for the resolved agent in the agent's project.
+8. Job creation: Job created for the resolved agent in the agent's project.
 Thread and event recorded.
+File references carried in job metadata.

-8. Execution: Orchestrator claims the job and dispatches to a worker.
-Agent executes.
+10. Execution: Orchestrator claims the job and dispatches to a worker.
+Agent executes, optionally emitting progress updates via eve-message blocks.

 The gateway logs each step, making it possible to trace why a message was routed to a particular agent or dropped.